bsubei/codecrafters-redis-cpp/README.md

 - All encodings except for length-prefixed string and IntAsString.
 - Actually checking the CRC against the data I'm reading.
 - Parsing wildcard in GET and CONFIG GET commands.

+I'm surprised it didnt ask me to implement writing out an RDB file.
+I should probably implement that.

+## Replication
+Will work on replication to allow for a master and replicas to work together.